danielpetisme/jenkins-role-strategy-ui-enhancer/README.md

 ##Solution

-Basically, I searched a way to display the table cell coordinates (column/row headers) in a tooltip when the user's mouse will be hover a that cell.
+Basically, I searched a way to display the table cell coordinates (column/row headers) in a tooltip when the user's mouse will be over that cell.

 Greasemonkey is a well-known Firefox/Chrome extension which permits to develop Javascript to customize the Web pages behaviors.